puppetlabs/bolt/developer-docs/bolt-api-servers.md

-# Bolt API Servers
+# Bolt Server

 ## Overview
-Bolt has 2 API servers which provide services to run bolt tasks and plans over SSH and WinRM.
-Services are exposed via APIs as described in this document.
-Both servers work as a standalone service - the API server for tasks is available in PE Johnson and greater as `pe-bolt-server`, while the server for plans is still in the works as the `plan-executor`.
-The tasks server is referred to as 'bolt server', while the plan server is referred to as 'plan executor'
+Bolt has an API service (`pe-bolt-server`) that provides the ability to run tasks and plans over SSH/WinRM, retrieve task and plan metadata, and resolve project inventory.

 ## Configuration
-Bolt server can be configured by defining content in HOCON format at one of the following expected configuration file path locations.

-**Bolt Server Config**: `/etc/puppetlabs/bolt-server/conf.d/bolt-server.conf`
+**Bolt Server Configuration File**: `/etc/puppetlabs/bolt-server/conf.d/bolt-server.conf`

-**Plan Executor Config**: `/etc/puppetlabs/plan-executor/conf.d/plan-executor.conf`

-**Shared Options**
+**Bolt Server Options**

-Most options are shared by the bolt server and plan executor applications
 - `host`: String, *optional* - Hostname for server (default "127.0.0.1").
 - `port`: Integer, *optional* - The port the bolt server will run on (default 62658).
 - `ssl-cert`: String, *required* - Path to the cert file.